My Seat for the Ride Off Into the Sunset: The Brooks M67 Saddle

 Maybe a little snobby.

-Which I find delightful on my ‘upgraded cruiser’ from Walmart.
+Which I find delightful on my ‘upgraded beach cruiser’ from Walmart.

 The brilliant folks at Gold Finch Cyclery suggested I look at the Brooks saddle when they rebuilt my bike this past winter.